How to Help an Oxy Addict

 Talk to Your Loved One

-In order to help an oxy addict, you have to talk to them about their addiction.
-This is one of the hardest parts of finding them treatment.
-There are places and times to talk, as well as how to talk to an addict.
+To help someone addicted to Oxy, you have to first talk to them about their addiction.
+This is one of the hardest parts of helping them find treatment.
+There are places and times to talk, as well as certain things to say.
 Don’t confront the individual in a public setting, and remember that you are trying to HELP, not hurt, the individual.

 Places